sakshigoyal007/inventory-management/README.md

 - Java Script
 - jQuery
 - Carbon
   - A special php class for handeling PHP Date and Time Smoothly.
-[Official Website] [https://github.com/briannesbitt/Carbon].
-To know more, take a look [http://www.tisuchi.com/php-date-time-customization-carbon/]